billHR34Event Tuesday, February 10, 2026Analyzed

 Key Takeaways

-• 1.The LASSO Act reallocates 10% of existing public land revenues to the Social Security Trust Fund.
+• 1.The LASSO Act reallocates 10% of existing public lands revenue to the Social Security Trust Fund.

-• 2.The bill does not change the amount of revenue generated from public lands or the operational costs for companies.
+• 2.The bill does not impact revenue generation or costs for publicly traded energy companies.

 Market Implications